aamir-mustafa/super-resolution-adversarial-defense/README.md

 This repository is an PyTorch implementation of the paper **"Image Super-Resolution as a Defense Against Adversarial Attacks"**.

+We use wavelet denoising and image super resolution as pre-processing steps to defend images against adversarial attacks.
 If you find our work useful in your research or publication, please cite our work:

 We provide scripts for reproducing all the results from our paper.
 You can check the efficacy of our defense on your own adversarial images.